 James L. Jones served as the Supreme Allied Commander, Europe (SACEUR) and the Commander of the United States European Command (COMUSEUCOM) from 2003 to 2006 and 32nd Commandant of the Marine Corps from July 1999 to January 2003.
 He retired in February 2007 with 40 years of service in the United States Marine Corps.
 Following his retirement from the military, General Jones became the president of the Institute for 21st Century Energy until January 2009 when President Obama appointed him as the 22nd National Security Advisor.
 In 2011, he founded the consulting firm Jones Group International and serves as the company's President and CEO.
 He attended Georgetown University School of Foreign Service, from which he earned a bachelor of science in 1966.
 He was commissioned a Second Lieutenant in the Marine Corps in January 1967.
 General Jones has been a member of AFBA since 1983 and is currently a member of the Compensation and Personnel Committee.

 Peter Pace retired from active duty in October 2007 after more than 40 years of service in the United States Marine Corps.
 He served as the sixteenth Chairman of the Joint Chiefs of Staff from 2005 to 2007.
 Prior to becoming Chairman, General Pace served as Vice Chairman of the Joint Chiefs of Staff.
 He holds the distinction of being the first Marine to have served in either of these positions.
 General Pace graduated from the United States Naval Academy in 1967, holds a Master's Degree in Business Administration from George Washington University and attended Harvard University Senior Executives in National and International Security program.
 The General is also a graduate of the Infantry Officers' Advanced Course at Fort Benning, Ga.; the Marine Corps Command and Staff College, in Quantico, VA; and the National War College, at Ft.
 McNair, Washington, DC.
 General Pace has been a member of AFBA since 1975 and has served on the Board since April 2009.
-He is currently a member of the Investment Committee.
+He is currently a member of the Audit Committee.

 Kenneth O. Preston served as the 13th Sergeant Major of the United States Army.
 He is the longest serving Sergeant Major of the Army with more than seven years in the position.
 He retired from active duty in 2011 after serving 36 years.
 Previously Sergeant Major Preston served as the Command Sergeant Major for Combined Joint Task Force 7 in Baghdad, Iraq.
 He is a graduate of the United States Army Sergeants Major Academy and earned a master’s degree in Business Administration from Trident University International.
 After retiring from active duty, Sergeant Major Preston served as President of Homes for Our Troops from February 2012 – January 2013.
 He then joined the AUSA national staff in May 2013 and is currently the Director of NCO and Soldier Programs.
 He is currently an AFBA Board member, and a member of the Compensation and Personnel Committee, and Planning and Governance Committee.

 James A. Roy served as Chief Master Sergeant of the United States Air Force, the 16th Chief Master Sergeant appointed to the highest non-commissioned officer position.
 He retired from active duty in 2013 after serving more than 30 years.
 Previously he served as the Command Senior Enlisted Leader for the U. S. Pacific Command.
 Chief Roy graduated from Park College with a degree in Engineering Management and earned a master’s degree in Human Resource Management from Troy State College.
 After retiring from active duty, Chief Roy joined Scientific Research Corporation, Integrated Systems and Solution Division and is currently the Air Force Senior Program Manager.
 He is currently an AFBA Board member, and a member of the Planning and Governance Committee.

 Patricia A. Tracey served as the Director, Navy Staff before retiring from active duty in 2005.
 She served over 35 years in the United States Navy.
 Admiral Tracey’s previous assignments included Chief of Naval Education and Training and Director of Naval Training.
 She graduated from the College of New Rochelle with a Bachelor of Arts in Mathematics and earned a master’s degree in Operations Research from the Naval Postgraduate School in Monterey, California.
 Admiral Tracey completed Women Officers School and was commissioned as an ensign in 1970.
 She was the first woman in the U.S. Navy to achieve the rank of Vice Admiral.
 Admiral Tracey has been a member of AFBA since 2006 and is currently an AFBA Board member and a member of the Audit Committee.